martinaucch/barberobot/README.md

 3. Update the RDF graph cache via `graph_store.py`.
 4. Push the updated `storage/` database via Git LFS and redeploy the application.

-It is important to note that the current live deployment of BarberoBot runs on this existing, pre-vectorized snapshot of the Barberoteca archive stored securely within the Chroma database.

 ## Deployment (Live Demo)

 To allow immediate testing without local installation, BarberoBot has been deployed.
-You can interact with the live assistant here:
+Users can interact with the live assistant here:

 **[Access BarberoBot Live](https://barberobot.onrender.com/)**